d99kris/nmail/README.md

 email account password.
 Folder names are hashed using SHA256 (thus not encrypted).

+Using the command line tool `openssl` it is possible to decrypt locally cached messages / headers.
+Example (enter email account password at prompt):

+    openssl enc -d -aes-256-cbc -md sha1 -in ~/.nmail/cache/imap/B5/152.eml

 Storing the account password (`save_pass=1` in main.conf) is *not* secure.
 While nmail encrypts the password, the key is trivial to determine from the source code.
 Only store the password if measurements are taken to ensure